Table of Contents

 How is sumac used in cooking?

-Sumac can be sprinkled over salads, dips, grains, roasted vegetables, or eggs as a finishing spice, used in marinades and dry rubs for meats and fish, and incorporated into spice blends like za’atar.
+Sumac can be sprinkled over salads, dips, grains, roasted vegetables, or eggs as a finishing spice, used in marinades and dry rubs for meats and fish.
+It remains a key ingredient in classics like fattoush salad and the famous za’atar blend.

 Sumac vs. Lemon Juice